kostin-a/adverity/README.md

     var impressions: Int
 )
 ```

-Each request has the form:
+To access the data one needs to use `/clicks` endpoint.
+This is the REST endpoint and has the following format:

 `http://localhost:8080/clicks/groups/GROUPS/fields/FIELDS[/filters/FILTERS]?from=FROM_DATE&to=TO_DATE`
 where: